Susan L. Rutherford, LCSW

 Robert L. Wilder Jr., LCSW-A

 Robert Wilder is a Licensed Clinical Social Worker Associate.
-He received his Masters Degree in Social Work from the University of Southern California Suzanne Dworak-Peck School of Social Work in May 2019.
+He received his Masters’s Degree in Social Work from the University of Southern California Suzanne Dworak-Peck School of Social Work in May 2019.
 His social work studies have been in children, youth, and families.
 He is also certified in Military Social Work and has been a member of the National Association of Social Workers since 2016.
-He received his Bachelors Degree in Social Work from the University of North Carolina at Wilmington in May 2018.
+He received his Bachelor’s Degree in Social Work from the University of North Carolina at Wilmington in May 2018.
 Before coming to CCNC, his graduate experience includes working with the Child Protective Services Investigative Forensic Unit with the Department of Social Services in Onslow County Jacksonville, NC.
-His undergraduate experience was working with the Care Coordination for Children Unit at the Onslow County Health Department here in Jacksonville, NC where he provided care management to primarily Medicaid children, birth to age five (5), with the goal of improving the child’s quality of health and development and providing continuity of care.
-He has several years as a volunteer Victim Advocate with the Onslow Women’s Center (OWC) where he respond to the Emergency Department to provide advocacy for sexual assault victims, work alongside nursing staff and police department to ensure that clients’ needs are met and provided support to clients by answering questions and explaining the sexual assault kit process, and providing clients with information regarding available services at the OWC and as a Mentor for young men between the ages of eight and eighteen.
-Robert is a Retired U.S. Marine after 20 years of honorable service.
-During his military career, he served as a Family Advocacy Officer, Family Readiness Officer, and a Substance Abuse Control Officer.
+His undergraduate experience was working with the Care Coordination for Children Unit at the Onslow County Health Department here in Jacksonville, NC where he provided care management to primarily Medicaid children, birth to age five (5), to improve the child’s quality of health and development and provide continuity of care.

 Emily Sinning Sewell, LCSW

-Emily Sinning Sewell graduated with Honors from East Carolina University with her Master of Social Work in 2010, graduating in the top of her class, Summa Cum Laude, and with the prestigious Outstanding MSW Graduate Award.
+Emily Sinning Sewell graduated with Honors from East Carolina University with her Master of Social Work in 2010, graduating at the top of her class, Summa Cum Laude, and with the prestigious Outstanding MSW Graduate Award.
 Emily is a Licensed Clinical Social Worker with a Graduate Certificate in Substance Abuse Studies.
-Prior to graduate school, Emily graduated Magna Cum Laude from East Carolina University in 2007 with a Bachelor of Art in Psychology with a Minor in Pre-Medical Studies.
+Before graduate school, Emily graduated Magna Cum Laude from East Carolina University in 2007 with a Bachelor of Art in Psychology with a Minor in Pre-Medical Studies.
 Emily is a member of the National Association of Social Workers (NASW) and holds a Certificate in Clinical Supervision from NASW-NC.

 Emily has over 10 years of experience in the mental health and addiction fields.
 Emily completed her internship with RHA Behavioral Health in New Bern, NC working with the Mobile Crisis Management Team and Intensive In-Home Services providing psychotherapy to children and their families.
-During graduate school, Emily also volunteered as a Crisis Counselor, Rape Victim Advocate, and served on the Board of Directors at the REAL Crisis Intervention Center in Greenville, NC, and earned the Volunteer of the Year Award in 2010.
+During graduate school, Emily also volunteered as a Crisis Counselor, Rape Victim Advocate, served on the Board of Directors at the REAL Crisis Intervention Center in Greenville, NC, and earned the Volunteer of the Year Award in 2010.

 Emily initially joined CCNC in 2010 after completing graduate school where she worked as a Psychiatric Intake Specialist completing comprehensive evaluations and telemedicine services.
 Emily’s expertise and diligence in assessments led to her becoming a senior trainer of students and employees.
 Emily then progressed to providing psychotherapy services to a variety of ages.
 Due to Emily’s leadership abilities, Emily served as Assistant Clinical Director, providing clinical supervision, guidance, and training to employees and students alike in addition to psychotherapy until June 2017.